microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 These issues may be attributed to particle aggregation, as indicated by various studies [@doi:10.1002/jemt.20263; @doi:10.1186/s12882-016-0235-5; @doi:10.3390/ijms22063263].
 Although Microfil has probably been applied in a larger number of vasculature imaging studies than barium sulfate, Microfil was reported to have disadvantages like vascular damage [@doi:10.1002/jnr.24539] and poor or incomplete filling of the vasculature [@doi:10.1186/s12882-016-0235-5; @doi:10.1016/j.bone.2011.09.051; @doi:10.3390/ijms22063263].

-In the study of tumor models [@doi:10.1007/978-1-4939-3999-2_2], assessing and non-destructively imaging tumor vasculature in 3D is a demanding task.
+Assessing and non-destructively imaging tumor vasculature in 3D within tumor models (see [@doi:10.1007/978-1-4939-3999-2_2]) is a demanding task.
 Due to its intraosseous location, imaging is even more challenging in a bone metastatic disease model.
 Changes in bone and vasculature are of crucial importance for the progression of bone metastatic disease.
 Therefore, simultaneous imaging of bone and vasculature is highly desired, making a decalcification step unfavorable.